mahil4711/fiat_vehicle_mqtt/README.md

 This software needs PHP 7.x to work and a running MQTT broker.

 ## Configuration
-After downloading the software you just need to create the configfile __fiat.cfg__ with at least the settings for your MQTT server and your Uconnect account in the software directory:
+After downloading the software you just need to create the configfile __fiat.cfg__ with at least the settings for your MQTT broker and your Uconnect account in the software download directory:
 ```
 [mqtt]
 server = <IP of your MQTT broker>